-* The Admissions Committee reserves the right to request additional information from applicants, if needed, to assess their candidacy for admission.
+* The Admissions Committee reserves the right to request additional information from applicants to assess their candidacy for admission.

 Please note: All application materials submitted to the Advanced Academic Programs become the property of Johns Hopkins University and will not be returned to applicants under any circumstances.

 For a comprehensive listing of application requirements, exceptions, and information for international students, click here.

 No Application Deadline

 Applications are accepted year-round and students may apply to enroll for Summer, Fall or Spring semesters.
 There are no strict application deadlines.
 However, it is recommended that students submit all of their application materials at least 6 weeks prior to the start of the semester.
 International students should apply at least 3 months before the semester starts.
 For more information about our application process, click here.

 Advanced Standing allows students who have completed graduate-level courses in a comparable Master of Liberal Arts Program, MA Program or Certificate Program at an accredited institution to be exempt from taking up to two courses (six credit hours) towards degree completion.
 To be considered for Advanced Standing, you must have received a grade of A or A+ in the course(s) for which you are requesting Advanced Standing, and the request for Advanced Standing must be made as part of your application to the MLA Program.
 In your application materials, please include the syllabi from the courses you would like to have evaluated for Advanced Standing status.
 You are welcome to contact the Program Director before submitting your application to determine whether courses for which you would like to request Advanced Standing meet the MLA Program’s guidelines